-To Use Description Highlight date Use multi selector to highlight date.
-View pictures taken on highlighted date ©K) Press (S) to view the first picture taken on the highlighted date.
+То Use Description Highlight date Use multi selector to highlight date.
+View pictures taken on highlighted date ©K) Press (so to view the first picture taken on the highlighted date.
 Delete pictures taken on highlighted date Ó Press in to delete all pictures taken on the highlighted date.
-Exit to thumbnail display ٩ ⊠ Press $\stackrel{\circ}{\bowtie}$ up to return to 72-frame display.
-Exit to shooting mode The state of the s Press the shutter-release button half-way.
+Exit to thumbnail display ٩ 83 Press $^{\circ}{\mathbf{z}}$ up to return to 72-frame display.